Marsh rabbit: Phylogeny

-Subgenus Tapeti in the genus Sylvilagus, marsh rabbits (S. palustris), and swamp rabbits (S. aquaticus), share a chromosomal karyotype derived from a common ancestor and have a diploid number of 2n=38.
-Molecular data analysis from sequencing the mitochondrial 12S ribosomal RNA gene confirms that S. palustris and S. aquaticus are sister taxa under their subgenus.
-Since this gene evolves very slowly in most organisms, it is very useful in determining genetic origins of closely related species.
+In the subgenus Tapeti in the genus Sylvilagus, marsh rabbits and swamp rabbits share a chromosomal karyotype derived from a common ancestor and have a diploid number of 2n=38.
+Molecular data analysis from sequencing the mitochondrial 12S ribosomal RNA gene, which has been considered particularly useful in determining genetic relationships between species, confirms that S. palustris and S. aquaticus are sister taxa.